Home > Careers > What Is a Certified Public Accountant (CPA)?

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

-As of August 2021, nearly 670,000 people in the U.S. held active CPA licenses, according to the National Association of State Boards of Accountancy.
-That figure excludes data from Hawaii.
-There are more than 1.3 million accountants (CPAs and non-CPAs) and auditors across the nation, the U.S. Bureau of Labor Statistics says.
+As of August 2022, nearly 666,000 people in the U.S. held active CPA licenses, according to the National Association of State Boards of Accountancy.
+Based on data from the U.S. Bureau of Labor Statistics, there are more than 1.3 million accountants (CPAs and non-CPAs) and auditors across the nation.

 So, a certified public accountant handles accounting duties.
 But beyond that, what does a CPA do?
 Generally speaking, a CPA helps their employer or clients deal with complex financial matters and achieve financial goals.
 For instance, a CPA might: